RQuintin/core/tutorials/guides/01_core-js/core-tutorial-js.md

 }
 ```

-Next we open a terminal and:
+To launch the development server, run the `serve` command in the `start` directory:

 ```cmd
 gluec serve
 ```

-This command will launch a dev server at port **:4242** and will serve everything we defined, together with the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html).

-Now you can once again open your apps, but this time at `localhost:4242` and see that nothing really changed, at least that's how it seems.
-Do **note** that you will need to install the apps again and preferably remove the old onces, because they will route to port **:4000**.
+All files and apps defined in the `glue.config.dev.json` file are now served at `localhost:4242`.

+Open the browser at `localhost:4242/clients` and explore the Clients app.
+It is just a list of clients fetched from the REST server you started at the beginning.
+Clicking on a client will not do anything.
+If you look at the right side of the browser address bar, however, you will see an icon with the option to install the app.
+Once installed, you can launch it by going to `chrome://apps` (if you are use Google Chrome) and clicking on its icon.

+Repeat this with `localhost:4000/stocks` to explore the Stocks app.
+It is just a simple list of stocks.
+The only difference here is that if you click on a stock, you will be redirected to the Stock Details view of the app.
+Once again you can install the app as a PWA.

-So far, so good, we have a Glue42 Core project up and running, now let's transform our two apps into [**Glue42 Clients**](../../glue42-core/what-is-glue42-core/core-concepts/glue42-client/index.html), by initializing the Glue42 Web library in each of them.
+You now have a running multi-application **Glue42 Core** project.
+Next, you will transform the two apps into [**Glue42 Clients**](../../core/core-concepts/glue42-client/overview/index.html) by initializing the [**Glue42 Web**](../../reference/core/latest/glue42%20web/index.html) library in each of them.

-### 1.3.
-Getting Started with the Solution files
+### 1.4.
+Solution Files

-Before we start coding, let's take a moment to talk about running the **solution**.
-You are free to use it as you like - you can check after each section to see what we have done to solve the problem, or you can use it as an example in case you get stuck somewhere.
+Before you continue with the project, take a look at the `/solution` directory.
+It contains the complete solution of the **Glue42 Core** JavaScript tutorial.
+You can use it after each section to compare it to your solution of the problem, or you can use it as a help reference in case you get stuck on something.

-First, launch the `/rest-server` (if you have stopped it), then go to the `/vanilla-js/solution` directory, open a terminal, install the node dependencies and launch your project with the CLI:
+To run the solution project, launch the REST server providing the app data (see [1.1.
+Data REST Server](#1_setup-11_data_rest_server) above), open a command prompt in the `/javascript/solution` directory, install the dependencies and launch the solution project with the Glue42 CLI:

 ```cmd
 npm i